chinmayic/Owncloud-installation-writing-assignment/README.md

 ### Add a user account
-1. Log in to the ownCloud web interface with the admin credentials.
+1. Log in to the ownCloud web interface with the admin username and password.
 2. Navigate to **Users** page.

    ![Users page](/Images/users_page.png)